Beyond Attribution: Unified Concept-Level Explanations: Empirical Evaluation

-In this section, we demonstrated the generality of \toolname, its improvement of explanation fidelity, and the fidelity of \toolname unified explanations by empirical evaluation.
-We showed the generality of \toolname by applying it to four mainstream local model-agnostic explanation techniques: Anchors, LIME, LORE, and Kernel SHAP (KSHAP for short), which provide three types of explanations: sufficient conditions, counterfactuals, and attributions.
-We applied them to explain various text and image models.
-We showed the improvement of explanation fidelity by comparing the vanilla feature-level explanations with \toolname-augmented the concept-based explanations.
-Moreover, we compared the fidelity of \toolname unified explanations with two state-of-the-art concept-based explanation techniques: Textual Bottleneck Model (TBM)~\citep{TBM} for text models and Explain Any Concept (EAC)~\citep{EAC} for image models.
+Our evaluation consists of two parts: (1) assessing the fidelity improvement that \toolname brings to existing local model-agnostic explanation methods (Anchors, LIME, LORE, and Kernel SHAP (KSHAP for short)), and (2) comparing the fidelity of \toolname with state-of-the-art concept-based methods: TBM~\citep{TBM} and LACOAT~\citep{yu2024latent} for text models, and EAC~\citep{EAC} and ConceptLIME~\citep{tan2024concept} for image models.

-\subsection{Experimental Setup}
+\subsubsection{Experimental Setup}

-We chose sentiment analysis as the target task for text models, and image classification as the target task for image models.
+We conducted the experiments on two text classification tasks, three image classification tasks, and one multimodal task.

-\paragraph{Sentiment Analysis.} Sentiment analysis models take a text sequence as input and predict if the text is positive or negative, i.e. $f: \sX \rightarrow \{0, 1\}$, where $\sX:= \bigcup_{i=1}^\infty \sW^i$ is the input domain, and $\sW$ is the vocabulary set.
-We used a pre-trained BERT~\citep{morris2020textattack} and Llama3.1 to predict the sentiment of 200 movie reviews from the Large Movie Review Dataset~\citep{IMDB}, and explained the local behavior of the models around each input text.
-For vanilla techniques, we followed the settings described in Section~\ref{sec:pre}.
-For \toolname-augmented techniques, we set the number of concept predicates to 10, used GPT-3.5~\citep{brown2020languagemodelsfewshotlearners} to extract high-level concepts, and Llama3.1 to perform the predicate-to-feature mapping.
-For TBM, we applied it to explain the same 200 movie reviews with its default settings.
+\textbf{Text tasks}\quad Text classification models take a text sequence as input and predict its category.
+We used Large Movie Review~\citep{IMDB} and Fake News~\citep{fake-news-dataset} datasets, and predicted the labels of sentences in the validation set using a fine-tuned BERT~\citep{devlin2018bert} and DeepSeek-V3 with in-context examples, which are the models to explain.
+For the baseline explanation methods, we kept the default settings.
+For \toolname, we followed the settings in the perturbation fidelity evaluation.